-After Lori Kuebler filed for divorce, she began to think about her marriage to Mark.
+After Eliza Cooper* filed for divorce, she began to think about her marriage to Sam.

-During the reconciliation process, the Kueblers learned that they had to be willing to look at their individual failures and mistakes in the relationship.
+During the reconciliation process, the Coopers learned that they had to be willing to look at their individual failures and mistakes in the relationship.
 Both of them had to be open to change.

-“This process has been so amazing,” said Mrs. Kuebler.
+“This process has been so amazing,” Cooper said.
 “We have learned a lot about ourselves and each other.
 Probably the most important insight has been that you can’t control another person.
 The only person you can control is yourself, so your focus has to be how you can improve the relationship.
-I finally recognized that Mark really wasn’t the problem.
+I finally recognized that my husband really wasn’t the problem.
 It was how we were handling things that caused the problem.
 Although we still had things to work out, our attitudes changed and that has made all the difference.”

-“I think that couples should focus on attacking the problem not each other,” said Mr. Rymer.
+“I think that couples should focus on attacking the problem, not each other,” Rymer said.
 “Your goal should be to win the other person over, not win over them.
 The latter does not equal reconciliation, it just creates more hostility and separation.”

 Couples who are looking for reconciliation in their relationship should consider the following steps.

-- First, think about specific attitudes and behaviorsyou are doing that contribute to the conflict.
+- Think about specific attitudes and behaviorsyou are doing that contribute to the conflict.

-- Second, admit those attitudes and actions to your spouse at an appropriate time.
+- Admit wrong attitudes and actions to your spouse at an appropriate time.
 This is not a talk you want to have when you are both tired and hungry.

-“In order for a marriage to work you must communicate,” said Mrs. Kuebler.
+“In order for a marriage to work you must communicate,” Cooper said.
 “You have to talk about the little things like leaving the cabinet door open so the little things don’t become big things.
 We still have problems to overcome, but there is a security in knowing that we are both in it for the long haul.”

 Contact us to learn more or check out some of our classes for married couples.